 Let be a martingale wrt to the filtration .
 Assume is scalar-valued unless otherwise indicated.
 Here we investigate concentration inequalities for .

-Note that martingale concentration inequalities generalize concentration inequalities for independent random variables (eg light-tailed scalar concentration), since we may take , in which the following bounds translate into bounds on .
+Note that martingale concentration inequalities generalize concentration inequalities for independent random variables (eg bounded scalar concentration), since we may take , in which the following bounds translate into bounds on .

 While we state concrete, mostly fixed-time results here, we note that many of the following bounds were made time-uniform (and often tightened) using sub-psi processes.